aka: Desert Island

 - Island of the Blue Dolphins.
 The protagonist is accidentally left behind on her home island after the rest of her people emigrate.

-- A princess and an ambassador flee to an island in the fairy tale "The Princess Mayblossom".
+- A princess and an ambassador flee to an island in the fairy tale "The Princess Mayblossom.
 The island is full of plants and animals that offer food to the princess.
 However, the ambassador is desperate to get food - and the princess must keep her food gifts away from him.
+But when she does, the ambassador decides to eat the princess, which results in the princess murdering him in self-defense.
+She does get off the island and gets her Happily Ever After.
 Unlike most examples, this island seems to be in a temperate climate.

 - The titular Nim's Island.
 It's portrayed as a kid-friendly paradise.
 Most of the time.